Processing math: 100%

 is surjective.

-It is known that one may use the set of 'multicurves' on $\Sigma$ in case (1a), whereas the integral homology of $\Sigma$, in the guise of 'pure phase functions', can be used in (1b).
+It is known that one may use the set of 'multicurves' on Σ in case (1a), whereas the integral homology of Σ, in the guise of 'pure phase functions', can be used in (1b).
 In both cases, the action of a Dehn twist has a well-known and simple description.
-Step (c) can, via Shapiro's Lemma, be translated into a question about the $\Gamma$-stabilizer of basis elements, and that step is also relatively easy.
+Step (c) can, via Shapiro's Lemma, be translated into a question about the Γ-stabilizer of basis elements, and that step is also relatively easy.
 Step (d) is the most technical.
-Proving that (1) is surjective amounts to proving that if $v$ is an 'almost invariant' element of $V^*$ (in the sense that $v-\gamma v\in V$ for every $\gamma\in\Gamma$), then $v$ is actually almost equal to an invariant element of $V^*$ (in the sense that there exists $w\in V$ such that $v-w\in H^0(\Gamma, V^*)$).
+Proving that (1) is surjective amounts to proving that if v is an 'almost invariant' element of V (in the sense that vγvV for every γΓ), then v is actually almost equal to an invariant element of V (in the sense that there exists wV such that vwH0(Γ,V)).

 Format available: PDF (876 KB)